 9) Commands & Colors: The Great War

-I have to say while some aspects of this game like card based combat enhancements were a nice twist on a overplayed genre, the game simply feels unpolished and abandoned, considering the last update was nearly 2 years ago.
+I have to say while some aspects of this game like card-based combat enhancements were a nice twist on an overplayed genre, the game simply feels unpolished and abandoned, considering the last update was nearly two years ago.

-While not the powerhouse of the indie shooter it once was, insurgency still provides a very solid mil-sim style approach to FPS, gun play feels closer to Arma than Call of Duty.
+While not the powerhouse of the indie shooter it once was, insurgency still provides an excellent mil-sim style approach to FPS, the gunplay feels closer to Arma than Call of Duty.